leboncoin/airflow/UPDATING.md

 ## Airflow 1.10.10

+### Use NULL as default value for dag.description

+Now use NULL as default value for dag.description in dag table

 ### Setting Empty string to a Airflow Variable will return an empty string

 Previously when you set an Airflow Variable with an empty string (`''`), the value you used to get